Electronic health record: Liability

-Legal liability in all aspects of healthcare was an increasing problem in the 1990s and 2000s.
-The surge in the per capita number of attorneys in the USA and changes in the tort system caused an increase in the cost of every aspect of healthcare, and healthcare technology was no exception.
+Legal liability in all aspects of health care was an increasing problem in the 1990s and 2000s.
+The surge in the per capita number of attorneys in the USA and changes in the tort system caused an increase in the cost of every aspect of health care, and health care technology was no exception.

 Failure or damages caused during installation or utilization of an EHR system has been feared as a threat in lawsuits.
-Similarly, it's important to recognize that the implementation of electronic health records carries with it significant legal risks.
+Similarly, the implementation of electronic health records can carry significant legal risks.

-This liability concern was of special concern for small EHR system makers.
-Some smaller companies may be forced to abandon markets based on the regional liability climate.
-Larger EHR providers (or government-sponsored providers of EHRs) are better able to withstand legal assaults.
+Liability is of special concern for small EHR system makers, which may be forced to abandon markets based on the regional liability climate.
+Larger EHR providers (or government-sponsored providers of EHRs) are better able to withstand legal challenges.

-While there is no argument that electronic documentation of patient visits and data brings improved patient care, there is increasing concern that such documentation could open physicians to an increased incidence of malpractice suits.
-Disabling physician alerts, selecting from dropdown menus, and the use of templates can encourage physicians to skip a complete review of past patient history and medications, and thus miss important data.
+Electronic documentation of patient visits and data could open physicians to an increased incidence of malpractice suits.
+Disabling physician alerts, selecting from dropdown menus, and using templates can encourage physicians to skip a complete review of past patient history and medications and thus miss important data.

 Another potential problem is electronic time stamps.
 Many physicians are unaware that EHR systems produce an electronic time stamp every time the patient record is updated.
-If a malpractice claim goes to court, through the process of discovery, the prosecution can request a detailed record of all entries made in a patient's electronic record.
-Waiting to chart patient notes until the end of the day and making addendums to records well after the patient visit can be problematic, in that this practice could result in less than accurate patient data or indicate possible intent to illegally alter the patient's record.
+If a malpractice claim goes to court, the prosecution can request a detailed record of all entries made in a patient's electronic record.
+Waiting to chart patient notes until the end of the day and making addendums to records well after the patient visit can be problematic in that this practice could result in less than accurate patient data or indicate possible intent to illegally alter the patient's record.

 In some communities, hospitals attempt to standardize EHR systems by providing discounted versions of the hospital's software to local healthcare providers.
 A challenge to this practice has been raised as being a violation of Stark rules that prohibit hospitals from preferentially assisting community healthcare providers.
 In 2006, however, exceptions to the Stark rule were enacted to allow hospitals to furnish software and training to community providers, mostly removing this legal obstacle.

 Legal interoperability

 In cross-border use cases of EHR implementations, the additional issue of legal interoperability arises.
-Different countries may have diverging legal requirements for the content or usage of electronic health records, which can require radical changes to the technical makeup of the EHR implementation in question. (especially when fundamental legal incompatibilities are involved) Exploring these issues is therefore often necessary when implementing cross-border EHR solutions.
+Different countries may have diverging legal requirements for the content or usage of electronic health records, which can require radical changes to the technical makeup of the EHR implementation in question, especially when fundamental legal incompatibilities are involved.
+Exploring these issues is, therefore, often necessary when implementing cross-border EHR solutions.